ruby-eigen/ruby-eigen/README.md

 # ruby-eigen
 Ruby binding for Eigen using SWIG.
-It will be released soon.
+At an early development stage.